VipranshOjha/PowerBI-Dashboards/HR-Analytics-Dashboard/README.md

-Awesome!
-Based on the `HR_Analytics.csv` dataset and your Power BI file `HR Analytics Dashboard.pbix`, here's a clean and professional `README.md` tailored for GitHub:

----

 ## 👥 HR Analytics Dashboard

 This repository features a Power BI dashboard that analyzes human resource data to provide insights into workforce trends, performance, and employee retention.